core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI host subcomponent - If this method is used, the application group is identified solely by the host subcomponent of the authority component.

-   Since an application group can be associated to only one CoAP group (see {{sec-groupdef-grouprelations}}), using this method implies that any two CoAP groups cannot differ only by the port subcomponent of the URI authority component.
+   Since an application group can be associated with only one CoAP group (see {{sec-groupdef-grouprelations}}), using this method implies that any two CoAP groups cannot differ only by the port subcomponent of the URI authority component.

    A full-fledged example is provided in {{fig-gname-host-example}}.